Muppetsg2/cpp-tree-sitter/README.md

 ## Major Improvements in this Fork

 ### Memory & Safety
-While the original project provided basic wrappers, this fork implements a full-scale **RAII** architecture.
-It includes specialized `FreeHelper` functors to ensure that internal C-allocated strings (like S-Expressions) are freed correctly.
-It also introduces `shared_ptr` for `Language` objects to prevent use-after-free errors when multiple parsers share a grammar.
+While the original project provided basic wrappers, this fork implements a **Full RAII** architecture.
+It uses specialized `FreeHelper` functors for C-allocated `strings` and `shared_ptr` for `Language` objects to prevent use-after-free errors.

 ### Compatibility Layer
 The library now features a custom `StringView` for C++11/14 environments and detects standard versions to enable `std::optional` or C++20 `concepts` dynamically.